Key Go-Live Date and System Transition Information

 What is happening?

-Multnomah County originally planned to go live with the new eComply certified payroll system on January 1st, 2026.
+Multnomah County originally planned to go live with the new eComply certified payroll system in early 2026.
 However, during final integration testing, we identified technical issues.

 Contractor Transition Requirements